 4.A.6.
-Approval of Translators/Interpreters for the 2017-18 School Year of Schools, the Board of Education approve the appointment of the following Translators/Interpreters for the 2017-18 school year:"
+Approval of Translators/Interpreters for the 2017-18 School Year

+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Ms. Slattery, seconded by Ms. Ahearn, and approved unanimously (8-0) to approve the appointment of the following Translators/Interpreters for the 2017-18 school year:"